ruru4143/fahrplan2ods/README.md

                            [--do_not_record [DO_NOT_RECORD]] # eg yes, no

 #### Example params

-    ./fahrplan2ods.py --rooms Borg --lang en
+if you want german non technical or scientific talks, this would be your settings:

+    ./fahrplan2ods.py --lang de --tracks "Ethics, Society & Politics" "Resilience" "Art & Culture" "Entertainment"

-then you get all English talk in Borg
+if you want all talks from CCC in romm Adams:

     ./fahrplan2ods.py --tracks CCC --rooms Adams

-then you get all talks in Adams from CCC eg. Opening/Closing event

 ### ToDo
 * build a clinterface ~~~